Catherine E. Snow: Home factors

 Snow took part in research where the focus was to see if home factors such as family characteristics and home language use had an influence on a child's English and Spanish vocabulary.
-The study was conducted with Latino children where Spanish was most commonly spoken in the home.
-They administered a questionnaire to the families that were going to participate in the study.
-The questions included information of the family's background, home-language use and home literacy environment.
-The home factors that were looked at included parental education, parental English proficiency, previous school attendance, mothers working status, literacy resources in the home and number of books at home, along with other factors.
 The study found that family income did not have an impact on the child's vocabulary and that children in low-income households were more expressive during book sharing activities having a positive impact on the child's vocabulary.
-Spanish did become less dominant in the home compared to English because home factors.
-One home factor that decreased the child's vocabulary in Spanish is that many of the books that are resourced are in English rather than Spanish causing book sharing time at home with the child to be mainly in English than in Spanish.
-English is introduced to minority children through factors inside and outside of the home, resulting in a child's increase in English vocabulary which demonstrates how English holds a higher status in society.
 The study also noted how the more exposure a child had to either a parent, relative or sibling read to them the better it impacted the child's vocabulary.
 In the home, the more exposure a child has to language the richer their vocabulary.